-But despite how laid-back the island is, St.Vincent has a natural untapped, or rather, an uncommercialized feel about it – I simply love it.
+But despite the very laid-back nature of the island, St.Vincent has a naturally untapped, or rather, an uncommercialized feel about it – and I simply love it.
 Here are seven exhilarating things that you must do in St.Vincent:

 1. Hike an Active Volcano

 Don’t let this scare you!
-Yes, the majestic volcano is indeed an active volcano, but realistically speaking, it hasn’t erupted since 1979 and the last eruptions prior to that was in 1718, 1812, and 1902.
-So really and truly, you should be fine and how exhilarating would it be to say that you’ve hiked a 4049 ft active volcano?!
+Yes, the majestic volcano is indeed an active volcano, but historically speaking, it hasn’t erupted since 1979 and the last eruptions prior to that occurrence date back to 1718, 1812, and 1902.
+So really and truly, you should be fine *knock on wood* and how exhilarating would it be to say that you’ve hiked a 4049 ft active volcano?!

 The site opens from 7:00 am to 5:00 pm and is free of charge unless you use the services of a guide.